SCIMTA/blc-nft-real-estate-marketplace-dapp/README.md

 ## Instructions

 1. Install metamask for chrome: https://metamask.io/download.html

-2. Install ganache (private blockchain for testing): https://www.trufflesuite.com/ganache
-3. Open ganache, do quickstart, then on the far right side of the first address click the key icon, copy the private key, add that private key into your meta mask to make an account and call it something like ganache testing
-4. Add a custom rpc on meta mask for ganache: name it ganache network, all info for all fields is found on the top bar of your ganache application you have open.
-5. To get the script working, type the following commands into a new terminal window...
+2. To get the script working, type the following commands into a new terminal window...

 - git clone https://github.com/neckgamervn/nft-real-estate nft-realestate
-- cd nft-realestate
+- `cd nft-realestate`
-- yarn install
+- `yarn`
-- yarn start
+- `yarn start`

+## If using ganache, you can ignore if use rinkeby.

+3. Install ganache (private blockchain for testing): https://www.trufflesuite.com/ganache
+4. Open ganache, do quickstart, then on the far right side of the first address click the key icon, copy the private key, add that private key into your meta mask to make an account and call it something like ganache testing
+5. Add a custom rpc on meta mask for ganache: name it ganache network, all info for all fields is found on the top bar of your ganache application you have open.
+6. Choose the ganache testing account in metamask which should be loaded with 100 ETH for testing, and choose the ganache network you added to connect.

+## Deploy (Optional, Ignore if you dont want deploy new token.
+We already deploy on rinkeby and folder `src/build` existed)

-6. run `npm install -g truffle` Then `truffle compile`.
+7. Open new terminal, run `npm install -g truffle` Then `truffle compile`.

-7. (Option, can ignore this, this is deploy new token, `src/build` already exist) Then run `truffle migrate` or `truffle migrate --network rinkeby` for rinkeby testnet.
+8. Then run `truffle migrate` for ganache or `truffle migrate --network rinkeby` for rinkeby testnet.
 You will create a new `build` folder.
 Delete folder `src/build`, and move the new one into its place.

+## Testing

-8. Open in a chrome browser: http://localhost:3000/
+9. Open in a chrome browser: http://localhost:3000/
-9. Choose the ganache testing account in metamask which should be loaded with 100 ETH for testing, and choose the ganache network you added to connect.
-10. Right click the page, go down to Inspect, and then in the black window that opens, select Console from the top
-11. Mint some NFTs on your fake blockchain and have fun!
+10. Mint some NFTs on your fake blockchain and have fun!
 The transaction will appear in the console after you approve it in the metamask popup!